guenti/pomodoro.nvim/README.md

 # pomodoro.nvim
 A Neovim plugin written (mostly) in Lua that implements the [Pomodoro technique](https://francescocirillo.com/pages/pomodoro-technique).
+This repository is derived from [wthollingsworth/pomodoro.nvim](https://github.com/wthollingsworth/pomodoro.nvim).

 ## Features
 When a timer goes off, a menu is displayed to prompt you to take a break (or start the next pomodoro) with the option to stop the Pomodoro session.